 Mosquito Bundle - Earth as a System

-By making observations and recording data using the GLOBE Observer Mosquito Habitat Mapper App, you can report information about the mosquitoes that you find locally and contribute to reducing the risk of disease outbreaks in your community.
+By making observations and recording data using the The GLOBE Program's app, GLOBE Observer Mosquito Habitat Mapper, you can report information about the mosquitoes that you find in your local area and help contribute to reducing the risk of disease outbreaks in your community.

 In temperate regions, climate change and warming temperatures have accelerated invasive mosquito migration to higher elevations and latitudes.
-Mosquitoes need warm temperatures, (a minimum of 6-16° C and a source of standing water to grow and develop.
+In order to breed and develop, mosquitoes need warm temperatures (6-16° C minimum) and a source of standing water.
 Because of these requirements, mosquito populations are acutely sensitive to changes in environmental conditions.
-To understand how mosquito populations respond to short and long-term changes in habitat, there are many first-order scientific questions that need to be explored, such as:

-The GLOBE Mosquito Bundle identifies useful GLOBE Protocols and datasets that can be explored in conjunction with Mosquito Habitat Mapper data to answer science questions that have relevance to public health as well as expanding our understanding of mosquito biology and ecology.
+Inside the GLOBE Mosquito Bundle, you can find GLOBE Protocols and datasets that will help you better understand how mosquitoes interact with the various Earth Spheres.
+You can also use these resources in conjunction with our Mosquito Habitat Mapper data to explore scientific questions relating to public health, as well as expanding our understanding of mosquito biology and ecology.